moonbitlang/moonbit-course/course5/lec5_en.md

 # Logical Structure of Trees

-- In computers, the root node of a tree is on top, and child nodes are below their parent nodes
+- The root of a tree is on top, and children are below their parents
 - Related terminology:
   - **Depth** of a node: the length of the path (number of edges) from the root node down to that node
     - The root node's depth is 0